-• TNC availability: Currently, TNC availability during late night hours and in Doney Park can be an issue in Flagstaff.
+- TNC availability: Currently, TNC availability during late night hours and in Doney Park can be an issue in Flagstaff.
 Since Doney Park is a lower density neighborhood, wait times could be longer than in city limits since there are not as many vehicles in the area.
 Through a TNC partnership, more demand is created, which could result in more drivers in the area.
 In addition, Uber and Lyft have historically provided incentives for drivers to go to high demand areas with driver shortages.
 A pilot program would be instrumental to understand the relationship between demand and driver availability.
 Otherwise, a microtransit program would be the other solution and have dedicated vehicles in the zone.
-Microtransit program for Late-Night would cost \$483,912 and for Doney Park would cost \$658,748.

-- TNC fare structure: The program costs are based on passengers paying \$1.25 per ride, the same as a one-trip on the fixed-route, and Mountain Line would subsidize the rest of the trip.
+Microtransit program for Late-Night would cost \$659,887 and for Doney Park would cost \$658,748. - TNC fare structure: The program costs are based on passengers paying \$1.25 per ride, the same as a one-trip on the fixed-route, and Mountain Line would subsidize the rest of the trip.
 Based on peer city research, the rate that passengers pay tend to be higher than fixed-route fares since it is a more premium service.
 Some agencies have paid up to \$5 for the trip, and then the customer pays the rest.
 When customers order the ride, they would see the discount applied and know how much they are paying for the ride.
-For the Late-Night option, this would lower to budget to \$236,038 per year. - Surge Pricing: Surge pricing is a tool that Uber and Lyft use to maximize the relative supply and demand in an area.
+For the Late-Night option, having Mountain Line pay up to \$5 would change the budget to \$236,038 per year.
+This budget estimate does not have the condition that a trip has to end or start with fixed-route. - Surge Pricing: Surge pricing is a tool that Uber and Lyft use to maximize the relative supply and demand in an area.
 This tends to happen during late night hours, when there is a high demand for TNCs.
 This can dramatically increase the price of a trip, sometimes 3.5 times the usual price.
 Some transit agencies have tried to reduce surge pricing in the contract between the TNC but have been unsuccessful.
-As more partnerships come into fruition, TNCs might be more open to reducing surge pricing between public agencies. - Funding for Doney Park: Since Doney Park is outside of Flagstaff City Limits, the dedicated transit tax cannot be used to fund this program.
+However, Uber has provided incentives for more drivers to work during those surge times to try and add supply, thus decreasing the increased prices. - Funding for Doney Park: Since Doney Park is outside of Flagstaff City Limits, the dedicated transit tax cannot be used to fund this program.
 To implement this program, Coconino County or a different entity would need to fund this program.